ClickHouse/clickhouse-docs/README.md

 ClickHouse is blazing fast, but understanding ClickHouse and using it effectively is a journey.
 The documentation is a great place to get started, and recently we have been working diligently on building an entire new collection of content to help developers, admins, architects and analysts gain the knowledge they need to successfully use ClickHouse in their projects.

-Here is what you will find in this new version of the docs:
+Some of the highlights of the ClickHouse docs include:

-- A redesigned Quick Start and Tutorial to get new users up and running quickly
+- A redesigned **[Quick Start](https://clickhouse.com/docs/quick-start)** and **[Tutorial](https://clickhouse.com/docs/tutorial)** to get new users up and running quickly
-- A new Connect a UI section with guides on how to connect popular UI/BI tools to ClickHouse like Grafana, Metabase, Superset and Tableau
+- A new **[Connect a UI section](https://clickhouse.com/docs/connect-a-ui)** with guides on how to connect popular UI/BI tools to ClickHouse like Grafana, Metabase, Superset and Tableau
 - A new Integrations section of guides on how to connect ClickHouse to external systems like Kafka AWS S3, PostgreSQL, MySQL, Airbyte and much more
 - We are particularly excited about the new User Guides section filled with articles, tutorials and how-to guides covering all sorts of fundamental and advanced ClickHouse topics.
 We want users to understand important topics like how to choose a primary key, configure a replicated table, improve query performance, and lots of other helpful tips and tricks.
 - The historical docs can be found in the new References section, where you will find all the technical details like a complete ClickHouse SQL reference, a explanation of the various ClickHouse data types, instructions on how to build ClickHouse from the source code, the recent changelog, and much more.